- What’s the problem with public opinion and mass media?

 - find information about anything (from fun facts to legit science articles).

-The thing is - the facts presented in a certain manner enable the manipulation of the public opinion.
-Which is really dangerous and not how the media are supposed to function.
+The thing is - the facts presented in a particular manner enable the manipulation of the public opinion, which is dangerous and not how the media are supposed to function.

 And this is something that can be solved with the assistance of cutting edge technologies.
-Natural language processing can expose the machinations behind the words and point out the perpetrators with an AI chatbot conversational interfaces.
+Natural language processing can expose the machinations behind the words and point out the perpetrators.

 But first, let’s explain why media manipulation is a serious issue.